-VoIP is protocol for transmitting the human voice in digital form over the Internet or other networks as an audio stream, instead of using traditional telephone lines.
-VoIP is commonly referred to as phone service over the Internet.
+VoIP is the protocol for transmitting the human voice in digital form over the Internet or other networks as an audio stream, instead of using traditional telephone lines.
+VoIP is commonly referred to as a phone service over the Internet.
 This is not necessarily true.
-For instance, businesses may use VoIP on their internal network (in the office) and Plain Old Telephone Service (POTS*) outside of their office.
+For instance, businesses may use VoIP on their internal network (in the office) and Plain Old Telephone Service (POTS) outside of their office.
 VoIP Systems can be proprietary or open-sourced.
-Open sourced systems typically utilize Session Initiation Protocol (SIP*).
-In the business world SIP or SIP Trunking is utilized to provide business class telephony service.
+Open-sourced systems typically utilize Session Initiation Protocol (SIP).
+In the business world, SIP or SIP Trunking is utilized to provide business-class telephony service.

-Session Initiation Protocol also known as “SIP” is a communications protocol that is widely used for managing multimedia communication sessions such as voice and video calls.
-SIP therefore, is one of the specific protocols that enable VoIP.
-It defines the messages that are sent between endpoints and it governs establishment, termination and other essential elements of a call.
+Session Initiation Protocol is also known as “SIP” is a communications protocol that is widely used for managing multimedia communication sessions such as voice and video calls.
+SIP, therefore, is one of the specific protocols that enable VoIP.
+It defines the messages that are sent between endpoints and governs establishment, termination, and other essential elements of a call.
 SIP can be used to transmit information between just two endpoints or many.

 What is a Hybrid Phone System?

 A hybrid phone system can use all protocols at the same time; Digital, Analog, VoIP, SIP, whatever signaling best suits the communication needs of the business.

 Plain Old Telephone Service also known as “POTS” lines are just like the same telephone lines you use at home.
 These are Analog* lines.
 These are typically plain copper lines which are basic = 1 phone # for each line.